Easy Rainbow Loom Bracelets with Beads Tutorial

 Step 11: Choose a band in Color B (do not put a bead on this one) and stretch this over the two pegs.
 Now you have 3 bands stretched over the pegs.

 Now repeat steps 9 to 11, following the pattern with your choice of colors, until you have approximately 19 beads added to your bracelet.
-As mentioned previously, you might want to adjust this depending on the size of your own wrist.
+As mentioned previously, you might want to adjust this depending on the size of your own wrist or the wrist of whoever is wearing the finished loom bracelet.

 Next add on another 4-6 bands without any beads but working to the same pattern.
 The pattern is in steps 6 and 7 if you are having trouble remembering it.